Capilla abierta: Purpose

 The open chapel was predominantly used during the very early colonial period (16th century) in central Mexico, then called New Spain.
 Several examples appear in Cuzco, Peru, at the churches of Santo Domingo, La Merced and San Jeronimo, but their systematic appearance and regularization of appearance appears only in Mexico.

 Some sources state that the capilla abiertas were constructed because the native populations in the 16th century were too afraid to enter the dark confines of European style churches.
 However, a number of these chapels predate their traditional church counterparts, sometimes by decades or more.
-The most likely reason for their construction was the fact that in the early colonial period, there was an enormous number of indigenous people and few friars and priests to evangelize and say Mass.
+The most likely reason for their construction was that in the early colonial period, there was an enormous number of indigenous people and few friars and priests to evangelize and say Mass.
 The need for these chapels is mentioned by Toribio de Benavente who writes that they are needed along with large atriums to hold numbers of people who could not fit inside the church on Sundays and during festivals.
 During the slow times, such as mid-week, the main church was used.
 Another advantage the open chapel/atrium arrangement afforded was that it had similarities to the old teocallis, or sacred precincts of pre-Hispanic temples.

-The idea of an open chapel to serve multitudes was not completely new, as there are precedents on the Iberian peninsula.
+The idea of an open chapel to serve multitudes was not completely new, as there are precedents on the Iberian Peninsula.
 Chapels with altars were constructed in loggias in Spain so that on feast and market days all could attend Mass.
 What was new was its systematic use leading to a type of regularized architecture for this type of construction and its integration into monasteries and other religious complexes.

 The chapels represent one of the first steps of the cultural integration after the Spanish Conquest.
 As the seat of his dominions, Hernán Cortés chose Cuernavaca.
 Immediately he initiated the construction of a palace over an old tribute collection center and nearby the construction of a church with an open chapel.
 The open chapel of San Jose is located next to the Cuernavaca Cathedral.
 This chapel originally was much bigger than what remains today.
 The open chapel here was used not only for Mass but also for plays, music, dance and other events designed to explain and reinforce the faith.